 Flow Boiling Heat Transfer Characteristics of a Minichannel up to Dryout Condition

-In this paper the experimental flow boiling heat transfer results of a minichannel are presented.
-A series of experiments was conducted to measure the heat transfer coefficients in a minichannel made of stainless steel (AISI 316) having an internal diameter of 1.7mm and a uniformly heated length of 220mm.
-R134a was used as working fluid and experiments were performed at two different system pressures corresponding to saturation temperatures of 27 degrees C and 32 degrees C. Mass flux was varied from 50 kg/m(2) s to 600 kg/m(2) s and heat flux ranged from 2kW/m(2) to 156 kW/m(2).
-The test section was heated directly using a DC power supply.
-The direct heating of the channel ensured uniform heating and heating was continued until dry out was reached.
-The experimental results show that the heat transfer coefficient increases with imposed wall heat flux while mass flux and vapour quality have no considerable effect.
+In this paper, the experimental flow boiling heat transfer results of a minichannel are presented.
+A series of experiments was conducted to measure the heat transfer coefficients in a minichannel made of stainless steel (AISI 316) having an internal diameter of 1.70 mm and a uniformly heated length of 220 mm.
+R134a was used as a working fluid, and experiments were performed at two different system pressures corresponding to saturation temperatures of 27 degrees C and 32 degrees C. Mass flux was varied from 50 kg/m(2) s to 600 kg/m(2) s, and heat flux ranged from 2 kW/m(2) to 156 kW/m(2).
+The test section was heated directly using a dc power supply.
+The direct heating of the channel ensured uniform heating, which was continued until dryout was reached.
+The experimental results show that the heat transfer coefficient increases with imposed wall heat flux, while mass flux and vapor quality have no considerable effect.
 Increasing the system pressure slightly enhances the heat transfer coefficient.
 The heat transfer coefficient is reduced as dryout is reached.
-It is observed that dryout phenomenon is accompanied with fluctuations and a larger standard deviation in outer wall temperatures.
+It is observed that the dryout phenomenon is accompanied with fluctuations and a larger standard deviation in outer wall temperatures.

 Place, publisher, year, edition, pages

 2011.
 Vol. 133, no 8, 081501- p.

 microchannels, two-phase, boiling, heat transfer, dryout